-If we focus on storms and floods and consider the wind regime as a background condition that influences them, then, as we have already seen, there are no changes that would seem to favour intensification.
+If we focus on storms and floods and consider the wind regime as a background condition that influences them, then, as we have already seen, there are no changes that would seem to support the claim of intensification.
 Another possible background condition affecting precipitation extremes is atmospheric moisture.
-From the extensive study thereof by Koutsoyiannis (2020b), we reproduce here a small part of the results, referring to the water vapour amount (also known as vertically integrated water vapour, or precipitable water^{} and expressed in mm or equivalently kg/m2).
-This is estimated by radiosonde data of temperature and relative humidity on a local basis, but on a global basis, which is of interest here, it can be either estimated by reanalysis data or provided by satellite data.
-In all cases, the water vapour amount is the mass of water vapour, integrated over the entire atmosphere, per unit area.
+From the extensive study thereof by Koutsoyiannis (2020b), we reproduce here a small part of the results, referring to the water vapour amount (also known as vertically integrated water vapour, or precipitable water and expressed in mm or equivalently kg/m2).
+On a local basis, this is estimated by radiosonde data of temperature and relative humidity.
+On a global basis, which is of interest here, it can either be estimated from reanalysis data or provided by satellite data.
+In all cases, the water vapour amount is the mass of water vapour integrated over the entire atmosphere, per unit area.
 An increased water vapour amount could potentially lead to increased storm severity.

 However, the most recent satellite data set (MODIS) suggests a decreasing trend for the 21st century, just the opposite of the IPCC predictions.
-Figure 11.12, which provides layered information for the MODIS data, shows that the decreasing trend is more pronounced in the upper atmospheric levels (440 to 10 hPa).
-In addition, the data originating from two reanalyses, ERA5 and NCEP-NCAR[†], plotted in Figure 11.13 and agreeing impressively well with each other, indicate fluctuation over time, with no monotonic trend.
-Another satellite data set (NVAP) also agrees on the average, indicating no trend.
+Figure 11.12, which provides layered information for the MODIS data, shows that the decreasing trend is more pronounced at upper atmospheric levels (440 to 10 hPa).